corda/corda-docs-portal/content/en/platform/corda/4.11/enterprise/node/collaborative-recovery/ledger-recovery/overview.md

 Its function is to re-instate a Corda database from the point of a consistent backup.
 It is not intended to be used to recover a partially corrupt database, for example, where records may be missing from a subset of tables.
-The Ledger Recovery process utilises new recovery distribution records in conjunction with the atomicity semantics of recording Corda transactions, which encompass recording the transaction to the `node_transactions` table, updating the vault states tables and, optionally, updating any other custom contract state tables associated with the transaction.
+The Ledger Recovery process utilises new recovery distribution records in conjunction with the atomicity semantics of recording Corda transactions.
+The process encompasses recording the transaction to the `node_transactions` table, updating the vault states tables and, optionally, updating any other custom contract state tables associated with the transaction.

 {{< note >}}